draios/kubernetes-sysdig-metrics-apiserver/README.md

 # Kubernetes Custom Metrics Adapter for Sysdig

-> :warning: This project is currently maintained only until September 2021.
+> :warning: This project is maintained only until September 2021.
+We encourage you to use [keda](https://keda.sh/)

 [![Build status][1]][2]